Who is this course for?

 What could I do after completing the course?

-- BTEC Extended Diploma in Music Technology - Level 3.
+- BTEC Extended Diploma in Horticulture - Level 3.

 Are there any additional costs?

-Learners may be required to purchase minor items of personal equipment (such as a USB drive) during the course.
-In addition there may be extra curricular trips which have an additional cost, but these are not compulsory for completion of the course.
+Learners will be required to purchase items of personal protective equipment (steel toe capped boots, overalls and wet weather gear) for use on the course.
 Prices and details will be discussed at interview.
 Bursary funds may be available to help with additional costs.